-Optimal L1 English
+Optimal L1 English.
+So how do Scottish and Southern English listeners implement an optimal categorization, e.g., how do they perceive the diamond in Figure 5 appropriately?

-In this section, we explain how Scottish and Southern English listeners implement an optimal categorization-that is, how they perceive the diamond in Figure 5 appropriately.
-The knowledge underlying a Scottish listener's perception of the auditory event [74 ms, 349 Hz] can be represented as a ranking of constraints.
-One possible ranking with the desired results is shown in Tableau 1.
+The knowledge behind a Scottish listener's perception of the auditory event [74 ms, 349 Hz] can be represented as a ranking of constraints.
+One possible ranking that does the trick is shown in Tableau 1.
 The top-left cell shows the auditory event, which is the input to the perception grammar.
 The cells below it show the relevant candidates for the output of the perception grammar.
 For reasons of space the tableau only shows the four relevant constraints.
-The highest ranked of these could be "349 Hz is not /I/," perhaps because of the large distance between 349 Hz and the mean F1 for /I/ (see Table 1).
-When the auditory event [74 ms, 349 Hz] arrives, the tableau will select the candidate /i/ as the winner (i.e., as the actually perceived category) because this candidate violates the least high-ranked constraints.
+The highest ranked of these could be "349 Hz is not /1/", perhaps because of the large distance between 349 Hz and the mean F1 for /1/ (§1.1).
+When the auditory event [74 ms, 349 Hz] arrives, the tableau will select the candidate /i/ as the winner (i.e. as the actually perceived category) because this candidate violates the least high-ranked constraints.

 [74 ms, 349 Hz] 349 Hz not /1/ 74 ms not /i/ 74 ms not /1/ 349 Hz not /i/

-/1/ !
+/1 / !

-us /i/
+i √i /